emmaC11/PP1-starwars/README.md

 * As a first time user, I want to navigate throughout the site to find different types of content.
 * As a first time user, I want to view the website on my Iphone 5.
 * As a first time user, I want to sign up to the Galaxy Club.
+* As a first time user, I want to learn about the different planets in the Star Wars Galaxy.
+* As a first time user, I want to learn about the different phrases used in the franchise.
+* As a first time user, I want to learn about the characters.

 # Structure
 This is a single page website, all information is positioned in a specific order, making it easier for users to navigate the website and consume the content in a precise order.
 There is a navigation bar at the top of the page that seamlessly scrolls/directes users to each section.
 This allows users to navigate the site easily.